How to be the brand police’s best friend!

 Quite often time and budget pressures mean you do not have the time to ensure that every element of a presentation is on brand.
 In cases like this – slide libraries and having a PowerPoint Add-in (such as the previously mentioned Empower) – are vital.

-So in summary, while it might not seem to you like it is a big deal that your presentation is off brand and poorly portrays your company’s branding – in reality it does, and to not follow the brand guidelines is counterproductive to all the investment put into building the brand in the first place.
+In summary, while it might not seem to you like it is a big deal that your presentation is off brand and poorly portrays your company’s branding – in reality it does, and to not follow the brand guidelines is counterproductive to all the investment put into building the brand in the first place.